-- Overall, we rate Gulf News Questionable based on poor sourcing, a lack of transparency, promotion of state-propaganda, and a few failed fact checks.
+- Overall, we rate Gulf News Questionable based on poor sourcing, a lack of transparency, the promotion of state propaganda, and a few failed fact checks.

 Reasoning: Poor Sourcing, Propaganda, Lack of Transparency, Censorship, Failed Fact Checks